Drunk Elephant’s Two Best-Selling Creams Are Coming in Refillable Pods

 Drunk Elephant Protini Polypeptide Cream Refillable Pod

 My go-to lightweight gel-cream is brimming with firming, plumping, and line-erasing proteins, peptides, and growth factors that will give you younger-looking skin in a few weeks.
 I love how non-greasy the formula is, too—it leaves the skin feeling hydrated but never leaves behind a filmy residue.
-It’s great for all skin types, but I especially love it for my oily to combination skin for this reason.
+It’s great for all skin types, but I especially love it for my oily to combination skin.

 Lala Retro Whipped Moisturizer